Rock ‘n’ Roll King vs Calypso King (1956-1957)

 The magazine publication from the first half of 1957 simply titled 16, with both Elvis Presley and Harry Belafonte on the cover, is undoubtly one of the rarest Teen mags ever published.

 Combining Elvis and Belafonte turned out to be a big failure since Teen mags were bought mainly by young white girls and Harry Belafonte didn’t exactly fit their taste.
-Many copies of both titles went back unsold to the publishing company in New York shortly after they’d seen distribution at newsstands all over the USA.
-Because sales were so poor back then, very few copies of both titles have survived into this day and age.
+Many copies of both titles went back unsold to the publishing company in New York, and because sales were so poor back then, very few copies of both titles have survived into this day and age.

 Here we have some very interesting photos of Elvis visiting POPLAR TUNES in Memphis, in early 1957.